jeroenkleuters/ccn-okta/README.md

 43. Fetching user's profile from CCN api on login
 44. Updating the navbar to reflect the user's auth state, and making the login and logout buttons work
 45. "My profile" page
+46. Post like and dislike buttons with optimistic updates (and without invalidation)